 6 A stand containing an exhibit, process or feature giving rise to any of the above hazards may require effective local exhaust ventilation to the outside atmosphere.
-This shall be sited as agreed with the venue.
+The location of the stand must be agreed with the venue, as it may not be possible to provide ventilation in all areas.
 Full details of the exhibit or process and proposed local exhaust ventilation system must be submitted to the venue for approval no later than 28 days before the event.